Glossary

 A transaction in IOTA is a change to the blockchain.
 This may be a simple transaction affecting only single-writer, single-address objects, such as minting an NFT or transferring an NFT or another token.
 These transactions may bypass the consensus protocol in IOTA.

-More complex transactions affecting objects that are shared or owned by multiple addresses, such as asset management and other DeFi use cases, do go through consensus.
+More complex transactions affecting objects that are shared or owned by multiple addresses, such as asset management and other DeFi use cases, go through theNarwhal and Bullshark DAG - based mempool and efficient Byzantine Fault Tolerant(BFT) consensus.

 Transfer